LoadView – Concurrent User Testing

 Many website load testing platforms will drive traffic to your site from within your network, but that does not accurately portray real customer traffic coming across the internet.
 A true load test allows you to consider additional variables such as Content Distribution Networks (CDNs), load balancers, multi-node server farms and other traffic optimization tools.

-LoadView lets you select where your traffic originates from using top tier cloud providers, including Google Cloud Platform and Amazon Web Services.
+LoadView lets you select where your traffic originates from using top tier cloud providers, and includes over 20 Azure Cloud Services and Amazon Web Services (AWS) to choose from.
 You can allocate different percentages of traffic to originate from each geographic location as you see fit.
-This allows you to ensure that your website page load speed is consistently fast even under the demand of a high number of concurrent users.
+This allows you to ensure that your website page or application load speed is consistently fast even under the demand of a high number of concurrent users.

 Simple, Powerful Concurrent User Testing

 Simply build your load testing script, designate a load curve, and run your test!